device42/device42-docs/docs/integration/external-integrations/device42-jira-cloud-integration.md

 * Under the "Action" column, click on the red "x" to the right of a linked issue to remove that issue from the Asset. _Note this will not delete the issue from Jira._

 You can create a brand new Jira issue or link an existing issue using the 'control links' located at the bottom of the interface.
+Refer to the [Create a New Jira Issue](#create-a-new-jira-issue-from-device42) section or the [Link an Existing Jira Issue](#link-an-existing-jira-issue-from-device42) section for more information.

 [image]

-### Create a New Jira issue from Device42
+### Create a New Jira Issue From Device42

-In both cases, you'll need a Jira project name.
-By default, it's the first three letters (e.g. 'KAN') of your Jira issue key (e.g.'KAN-3`).

-* Click on "Add Jira Issue" and type in your Jira project name before filling in the rest of the form.
+1. Click on "Add Jira Issue" and search for your Jira project name.
+By default, a Jira project name is the first three letters of the automatically assigned issue keys (e.g.'KAN-3`).
-    [image]

-1. Choose "Add Jira Issue" - You'll see a "Select Project" Popup; autocomplete field- type project name & click "Select"
-2. You'll now choose a Jira 'issue type' - choose the type ('task'…) and 'reporter' is visible, but fixed by the Jira integration configuration.
+2. Choose a Jira issue "Type" from the dropdown menu.
+3. The "Reporter" value is visible but is fixed by the Jira integration configuration process.
-3. Add assignee, summary, description, and any attachments.
+4. Fill in the "Assignee", "Summary", and "Description" fields, and add any attachments if needed.
-4. Submit the issue; you'll get a box confirming creation with the issue ID
+5. Submit the issue.
+A confirmation box will display the new Jira issue ID.

-5. The new issue will now be attached to the CI
+Now, the new issue is attached to the CI.

 ![Linking an issue](/assets/images/Add_Jira_Issue_Magnified.PNG)

-### Link an existing Jira issue from Device42
+### Link an Existing Jira Issue From Device42

-To link to an existing Jira issue to the CI, choose “Link to Jira Issue” and provide your Jira project name followed by the issue key or issue link.
+1. Click on the “Link to Jira Issue” option and input your Jira project name.
+Note that the project name is the first three letters of an issue ID by default.
+2. Provide the issue ID or a link to the issue you'd like to link to the CI.
+3. A confirmation notification will open displaying the linked issue ID.

 [image]

-### Customizing which assets sync - DOQL & sync settings
+### Customizing Which Assets Sync

-Default syncs run daily at 2AM and sync "Devices" only.
-Users can customize what is synced by adding new Sync DOQL queries, customizing, or writing their own:
+By default, syncs run daily at 2 AM and only sync "Devices".
+You can customize the data that is synced from Device42 by adding new Sync [DOQL queries](reports/device42-doql/index.md), customizing them, or writing your own.

 ![Add new DOQL](/assets/images/Sync_DOQL_queries.png)

-The following data element types can be synced over with the default saved DOQLs:
+The following data element types can be synced with the default saved DOQLs:

-- Application Components
+* Application Components
-- Buildings
+* Buildings
-- Customers
+* Customers
-- Devices
+* Devices
-- End Users
+* End Users
-- Parts
+* Parts
-- Power Units
+* Power Units
-- Purchases
+* Purchases
-- Racks
+* Racks
-- Rooms
+* Rooms

-**NOTE: _When adding or modifying DOQL settings or queries, be \*\*SURE\*\* to reset the last synced time.
-Default queries are time-constrained and if not reset, newly selected categories will NOT sync!\*\*\*_**
+NOTE: When adding or modifying DOQL settings or queries, be sure to reset the last synced time.
+Default queries are time-constrained and if not reset, newly selected categories will NOT sync.

 ![Reset last successful DOQL sync](/assets/images/Reset_last_run_success_Time-1.png)

 ### Working with Device42 Assets from Jira

 1. To add an asset to an issue, click on the "+ Link Asset" link from that issue.
-Start typing the name of the Asset you would like to add, and it should be match against your partial entry.
+Start typing the name of the Asset you would like to add, and it will be matched against your partial entry.
 Click the asset of interest from the search results.
 Repeat to attach another:

     ![Add D42 asset Jira](/assets/images/add_d42_asset_jira.png)